pablobm/pygame-tutorial/source/lessons/00100-simplest-pygame-program/index.html.markdown

 Let's put in practice what we learned.
 We are going to use the Pygame library.
 Pygame has functions to deal with graphics, sounds, keyboard, etc. It allows us to build games using Python.

-First we need to import Pygame "library" into our program.
+First we need to import Pygame library into our program.
 As we have seen before, we do it like this:

 ```python
 import pygame